Messaging platform Gupshup raises $100 million at $1.4 billion valuation – TechCrunch

 “The growth in business use of messaging and conversational experiences, transforming virtually every customer touchpoint, is an exciting secular trend,” said John Curtius, a partner at Tiger Global Management, in a statement.
 “Gupshup is uniquely positioned to win in this market with a differentiated product, a clear and sustainable moat, and an experienced team with a proven track record.
 In addition to its market leadership, Gupshup’s unique combination of scale, growth and profitability attracted us.”

 Tens of millions of users in India, including yours truly, remember Gupshup for a different reason, however.
 For the first six years of its existence, Gupshup was best known for enabling users in India to send group messages to friends.
-(These cheap texts and other clever techniques enabled tens of millions of Indians to stay in touch with one another on phone a decade ago.)
+(These cheap texts and other clever techniques enabled tens of millions of Indians to stay in touch with one another on phones a decade ago.)

 That model eventually became unfeasible to continue, Beerud Sheth, co-founder and chief executive of Gupshup, told TechCrunch in an interview.